The Vermont Statutes Online

 (g) Residential vessels prohibited on certain waters.
 The use of vessels for residential purposes is prohibited on all lakes and ponds that are located wholly within Vermont and on which there are no boat sanitary waste pumpout facilities approved by the Department of Environmental Conservation.
 For purposes of this subsection, "residential purposes" includes sleeping overnight on a vessel.
 Vessels operated by agencies, entities, authorities, or instrumentalities of the State, including the State Colleges and the University of Vermont, shall comply with this subsection, except when law enforcement, an emergency, or the performance of official duties requires otherwise.

 (h) Power of law enforcement officers; authority to stop and board.
-A law enforcement officer may stop and board any motorized vessel afloat on public waters of the State at any time to:
+A law enforcement officer may stop and board any motorboat afloat on public waters of the State at any time to:

 (1) inspect its documents;

-(2) inspect the licenses and permits of the operator of the vessel; or
+(2) inspect the licenses and permits of the operator of the motorboat; or

 (3) conduct a safety inspection for required equipment.